-You need to keep in mind that a marketing plan is a working document.
+Marketers need to keep in mind that a digital marketing plan is a working document.
 It is also a collaborative tool shared between a number of people.
-It should not only provide everyone who uses it with an overview of the actions to be carried out, but also clearly indicate to each individual how they can implement those tasks they are responsible for.
+It should not only provide everyone who uses it with an overview of the actions to be carried out, but also clearly indicate to each individual how they can implement those tasks they are responsible for within the business.

 In addition, not all actions will have the same weight, the same impact, or the same importance.
 Your marketing plan should prioritize actions and establish a time frame for carrying them out.

 To do this, you need to take into account the following criteria:

 - The level of priority (e.g. difficulty level, importance, deadline)

 - The duration of associated actions: for example, for an event, in addition to the organization of the event itself, provision should be made for lead nurturing actions ahead of time (e.g. using a newsletter or personalized invitations) and follow-up actions after the event itself.